In this section

-Erika Peterson, MD, Amy Wagner, MD, and our team of maternal-fetal medicine and pediatric specialists, trained extensively with world-renowned pioneers in the study and treatment of twin related conditions, to learn the art and science of diagnosing and treating these complications.
+Erika Peterson, MD and our team of maternal-fetal medicine and pediatric specialists, trained extensively with world-renowned pioneers in the study and treatment of twin related conditions, to learn the art and science of diagnosing and treating these complications.

 Some of the twin-related conditions we treat include:

 - Twin-twin transfusion syndrome (TTTS)

 Why is a special program for multiples necessary?

 Pregnancies involving multiple babies have an increased risk for both mother and babies.
 Whether you are carrying twins, triplets or more, there are potential risks that need to be reviewed by a specialist.

 Our team of maternal-fetal medicine specialists (doctors who handle high-risk pregnancies) works with doctors from more than 70 pediatric disciplines to diagnose and treat expectant mothers and their babies.

 There are many benefits of having our team care for you and your babies.
 Some of the benefits are: